10 things to do in and around Calgary this weekend

 - Cost: Prices vary.

-- What: The Calgary Hitmen take on the Saskatoon Blades at the Saddledome.
+- What: The Calgary Hitmen take on the Brandon Wheat Kings at the Saddledome.

 - Where: Scotiabank Saddledome, 555 Saddledome Rise S.E.